lewler/torrent-vault/README.md

 python torrent-vault
 ```

-Note that if your on Linux, you should be able to run the script in this way:
+Note that if you're on Linux, you should be able to run the script in this way:
 ```sh
 chmod +x torrent-vault
 ./torrent-vault